enricovianello/docsy-example/content/en/docs/Configuration/backend.md

 ---
-title: "WebDAV User Guide"
+title: "StoRM Backend"
-linkTitle: "WebDAV"
+linkTitle: "Backend"
+weight: 1
 noComment: true
-weight: 2
 description: >
 ---

 {{% pageinfo %}}
 This is a placeholder page.
 Replace it with your own content.
 {{% /pageinfo %}}